PrincetonUniversity/PsyNeuLink/CONVENTIONS.md

 #### Elements and items of lists and arrays:
 - "value": any specified token (numeric or string);
-    generally references to the entity received, represented or output by a state or projection, but can also refer to the specification of an attribute
+    generally references to the entity received, represented or output by a state or projection, but can also refer to the specification of an attribute∞∞
 - "element": refers to the finest grade constituent (highest dimension / axis)
 - "item" refers to any constituent at any level higher than the highest dimension / axis
 - Example:  [[a, b, c] [d, e, f]]